 The revaluation reserve is a non-distributable reserve comprising of unrealised gains or losses, net of tax, on the revaluation of owner occupied properties.
-At 29 June 2012, €19m of the revaluation reserve relating to the Life Group was transferred to retained earnings as part of the disposal.
+At 29 June 2012, €19m of revaluation reserve relating to the Life Group was eliminated as part of the disposal.